 Haunted Canada is the book to read in my daughter’s class these days.
 She’s not one for ghost stories, but the boys sure are!
 It’s Halloween and there’s no better time to frighten the snot out of yourself, so here’s our list of the Most Haunted Places in Alberta to lose your lunch, soil your pants, and have nightmares forever.

-In no particular order, prepared to be paranoid…
+In no particular order, prepared to be terrified…

 The wife of a previous owner was murdered in a room on the top floor, dragged to the basement, dismembered and fed into the furnace of this quaint building in Edmonton.
 The sounds of her body being dragged down the stairs have been heard by employees as well as strange flickering lights and bedsheets have been tugged off beds in the middle of the night.

 There are many more haunted places in Alberta that are haunted!
 Where in your town is haunted?
 Would you go in?
-I wouldn’t, in fact, I scared the beejeebus out of myself just writing this, so I’ll stick to trick and treating with the kids instead of creeping myself out this Halloween.
+I wouldn’t!
+In fact, I scared the beejeebus out of myself just writing this, so I’ll stick to trick and treating with the kids instead of creeping myself out this Halloween.

 Be sure to check out our other Halloween posts!
 I promise, they aren’t as scary as this one.